 - IOE devices and sensors in a new IoE devices category: solar panel, power meter, car, wireless home gateway, power meter, weight sensor, motion detector, temperature sensor, conveyor sensor, ...

-- Programming languages (java, python, blocky...).
+- Programming languages (java, python, blocky visual programming editor...).
 Provides the capability to program IoT devices custom behavior.

 - Fully customizable IOE "Thing" with wireless or wired network capacibilites.
 Provides the capability to build an unlimited set of simulated items with IOE capabilities.